What Does it Mean to Be Non-weightbearing?

 How will I get around?

-If your foot and ankle orthopaedic surgeon has said that avoiding any weight on your foot is essential to healing, there are several options to consider for maintaining mobility.
+If your foot and ankle orthopaedic surgeon has said that avoiding any weight on your foot is essential to healing, there are several options to consider.

 to keep their affected foot off the ground.
 The most common type, axillary crutches, are made of wood or aluminum and fit under the arms.
 Adjustment is important.
 You should be able to fit two fingers under your arm when standing with crutches.